 Medchem and Chemical biology approach

-The aberrant overexpression of the transmembrane MUC4 mucin in diverse pathologies of the epithelium, its partnership with ErbB2 and the negative consequences of the activity of MUC4-ErbB2 complex on epithelial homeostasis, has allowed identification of MUC4 as a highly attractive therapeutic target.
-MUC4-ErbB2 complex has started to be understood at the molecular level and biochemical studies conducted in UMR-S 1172 research group have shown that the physical interaction between human MUC4 and ErbB2 involves a region of the extracellular domain of MUC4 composed of three EGF-like domains, conserved throughout evolution, structurally equivalent to human EGF and biologically active (Figure 1).
-The aim of this project is to identify and synthesize small organic molecules targeting the MUC4-EGF domains to inhibit the oncogenic MUC4-ErbB2 complex.
+Pancreatic cancer (PC) is one of the most deadly cancers in Western countries with an extremely poor prognosis (survival rate of 6 months) and is projected to become the second leading cause of cancer-related death by 2030.
+The MUC4 membrane-bound mucin and its membrane partner ErbB2 produce an oncogenic complex that mediate PC cell proliferation and migration.
+MUC4-ErbB2 complex has started to be understood at the molecular level and biochemical studies conducted in UMR-S 1172 research group have shown that the physical interaction between human MUC4 and ErbB2 involves a region of the extracellular domain of MUC4b composed of three EGF-like domains, conserved throughout evolution, structurally equivalent to human EGF and biologically active (Fig. 1).

 Figure 1: Schematic representation of the interaction between the EGF domains of MUC4 and ErbB2.